Bengal Legislative Council: Membership

 The council grew from 12 members in 1862, to 20 in 1892, 53 in 1909, 140 in 1919 and 63–65 in 1935.

-Act of 1861
+Indian Councils Act 1861

-Under the Act of 1861, the council included 12 members nominated by the Lieutenant Governor of Bengal.
+Under the Indian Councils Act 1861, the council included 12 members nominated by the Lieutenant Governor of Bengal.
 The members included four government officials, four non-government Anglo-Indians and four Bengali gentlemen.
 From 1862 to 1893, 123 persons were nominated to the council, of whom only 49 were native Indian members, 35 were members of the British Indian Association and 26 were aristocrats.

-Act of 1892
+Indian Councils Act 1892

-Under the Act of 1892, the Lieutenant Governor could nominate 7 members on the recommendation of the Bengal Chamber of Commerce, municipalities, district councils, the University of Calcutta and the Corporation of Calcutta.
+Under the Indian Councils Act 1892 (55 & 56 Vict. c.
+14), the Lieutenant Governor could nominate seven members on the recommendation of the Bengal Chamber of Commerce, municipalities, district councils, the University of Calcutta and the Corporation of Calcutta.